Up and at ’em!

 It’s been a running frustration for most of us, especially as we get older, that thinning hair is sadly a reality we’ve all got to face.
 Most of us have tried all sorts of hairdos for fine hair, sometimes with disastrous results; we’re here to say that not all volumizing looks have to entail a super big change.
 Sometimes even the smallest of tweaks can make a huge difference!

 Achieving thicker-looking hair can be a difficult task for fine hair types, but selecting the right hairstyle (and products!) are key to avoiding that flat and dull look.
-Read on to check out how to volumize hair, four hairdos for fine hair, and the volumizing products that we love.
+Read on to check out how to volumize hair, some hairdos for fine hair and the volumizing products that we love:

 How to Volumize Hair